Larmix0/lukip/README.md

 #### If we remove/comment the third line of main `TEST(failed_test);` then the successful output looks like the following:
 ![success case](assets/success_screenshot.png)

-## Available assertions and their supported operations
+## Available assertions and their supported operands
 #### Signed numbers (==, !=, >, >=, <, <=)
 * int <br>
 * int8 <br>